-In June 2018, the Company announced the completion of a PEA, authored by JDS Energy & Mining Inc. of Vancouver, B.C., and, in August 2018, filed a technical report prepared in accordance with NI 43-101 Standards for its 100-per-cent-owned zinc-lead-silver Cardiac Creek deposit, located on the Akie property in northeast British Columbia, Canada.
+In June 2018 the Company announced the completion of a PEA authored by JDS Energy & Mining Inc. of Vancouver, B.C. and in August 2018 filed a technical report on SEDAR and prepared in accordance with NI 43-101 Standards for its 100-per-cent-owned zinc-lead-silver Cardiac Creek deposit located on the Akie property in northeast British Columbia, Canada.

-The PEA indicates that the Akie project is potentially economically viable and technically feasible and, in management's opinion, its completion is a significant step in advancing Cardiac Creek deposit to a production decision.
-The positive results outlined in the PEA demonstrate a robust, stand-alone base metal project with a large and potentially growing resource base, all-season access, good rail and road infrastructure, and amenable to conventional mining and milling practices common to similar projects.
+The PEA indicates that the Akie project is potentially economic and technically feasible.
+Management considers its completion a significant step in advancing the Cardiac Creek deposit to a production decision.
+The positive results outlined in the PEA demonstrate a robust, stand-alone base metal project with a large and potentially growing resource base complete with all-season access, good rail and road infrastructure, and amenable to conventional mining and milling practices common to similar projects.
 This project has significant exposure to zinc given the almost 10 to 1 zinc to lead ratio in payable metal production over life of mine.

-The PEA envisages a conventional underground mine and concentrator operation with a small environmental footprint measuring approximately 20 hectares in size upon start-up, expanding to approximately 35 hectares at closure.
-The mine will produce an average production rate of 4,000 tonnes per day (tpd) principally from long-hole stoping.
+The PEA envisions a conventional underground mine and concentrator operation with a small environmental footprint measuring approximately 20 hectares in size upon start-up, expanding to approximately 35 hectares at closure.
+The mine will have an average production rate of 4,000 tonnes per day (tpd) principally from long-hole stoping.
 Much of the waste rock and majority of the mill tailings will be placed back underground as cemented backfill.
 The rest of filtered tailings will be stacked in a surface filtered tailings facility, located near the mill.
-The mine will have an 18-year life with potential to extend the life-of-mine through resource expansion at depth.
+The mine will have an 18-year life with potential to extend the life-of-mine through resource expansion.